 Employment for entry-level employment in the dental field is expected to increase 23% over the next 10 years, faster than average for all occupations, according to the Bureau of Labor Statistics.
 With this growing demand for DAA’s, it is essential that graduates cultivate the skills and traits that will help them stand out in the employment market.

-Here at Northwest Career College, our Dental Administrative Assisting Program prepares students to work in any dental office.
+Here at our trade school, our Dental Administrative Assisting Program prepares students to work in any dental office.
 Our expansive, nine operatory lab provides students with a real-life dental office experience.
 You will be trained to handle clerical duties such as scheduling appointments, handling insurance claims, and monitoring inventory.
 You will work with documents, forms, and computer systems.
 No other Dental Administrative Assistant Program in Las Vegas offers this type of advanced training.

 Our student-focused approach will help you cultivate the skills you will need to stand out.
 Our experienced Career Services team will work with you to help you find the best dental administrative assistant employment opportunities in Las Vegas.
 Call one of our enrollment specialists at (702) 403-1592 to find out more.